The lymphoedema service is still operating during the pandemic. We are currently offering the following service:

-The service offers specialist advice, support and management for cancer and non cancer related lymphoedema and for those with complex oedema at end of life.
-It is a nurse and therapist run service and operates in east and north Hertfordshire.
+The service offers specialist advice, support and management for cancer and non- cancer related lymphoedema and for those with complex oedema at end of life.
+It is a nurse led service and operates in East and North Hertfordshire and West Essex.
 A similar service for west Hertfordshire is run by Central London Community Healthcare NHS Trust.

 Lymphoedema is a swelling that develops as a result of an impaired lymphatic system.
 It can affect any part of the body but is most commonly seen in an arm or a leg.